Menopause, incl. hormone replacement therapy (HRT)

 Types of HRT

-Hormone replacement therapy (HRT) is available in various forms, including oral, transdermal, and vaginal therapies, each tailored to address specific menopausal symptoms.
-The most common types of HRT include estrogen-only therapy, combined estrogen and progesterone therapy, and bioidentical hormone therapy.
+Hormone replacement therapy (HRT) is available in various forms, oral, transdermal and vaginal therapies each tailored to address specific menopausal symptoms.
+The most common types of HRT include estrogen-only therapy, combined estrogen and progesterone therapy and bioidentical hormone therapy.

-Estrogen-only therapy is typically prescribed for women who have had a hysterectomy.
-This form of therapy effectively alleviates symptoms such as hot flashes, night sweats, and mood swings without the need for additional hormones.
+Estrogen-only therapy is prescribed for women who have had a hysterectomy.
+This form of therapy relieves symptoms such as hot flashes, night sweats and mood swings without the need for additional hormones.

-Systemic HRT, which can be taken orally or through the skin (transdermally), is designed to treat widespread menopausal symptoms such as hot flashes, night sweats, and mood swings.
-On the other hand, vaginal HRT is specifically used to treat localised symptoms like vaginal dryness and painful intercourse.
+Systemic HRT, which can be taken orally or through the skin (transdermally) is for widespread menopausal symptoms like hot flashes, night sweats and mood swings.
+Vaginal HRT is for localised symptoms like vaginal dryness and painful intercourse.

-Choosing the right type of HRT depends on your symptoms, health history, and personal preferences.
-Consulting with a healthcare provider can help determine the most appropriate and effective treatment for your individual needs.
+Choosing the right type of HRT depends on your symptoms, health history and personal preferences.
+Consult with a healthcare provider to determine the best treatment for your individual needs.

 Bioidentical Hormones

-Bioidentical hormones are hormones that are chemically identical to those produced by the body, often used in hormone replacement therapy (HRT) to treat menopausal symptoms such as hot flashes, night sweats, and vaginal dryness.
-These hormones can be administered in various forms, including oral, transdermal, and vaginal therapies.
+Bioidentical hormones are hormones that are chemically identical to those produced by the body, often used in hormone replacement therapy (HRT) to treat menopausal symptoms like hot flashes, night sweats and vaginal dryness.
+These hormones can be administered in various forms, oral, transdermal and vaginal therapies.

 Compounded bioidentical hormones are custom-made by pharmacists to meet individual needs.
-While they offer personalised dosing, their safety and efficacy are not as well established as regulated bioidentical hormones.
+While they offer personalised dosing, their safety and efficacy are not established as regulated bioidentical hormones.

-Women considering bioidentical hormone therapy should consult with their healthcare provider to determine the best course of treatment for their individual needs.
-This personalised approach ensures that the therapy is both safe and effective, tailored to alleviate specific menopausal symptoms.
+Women considering bioidentical hormone therapy should consult with their healthcare provider to determine the best treatment for their individual needs.
+This personalised approach ensures the therapy is both safe and effective for specific menopausal symptoms.

 Benefits of HRT